-The identification and evaluation of event based rainfall analysis for the purposes of the combined sewer system performance assessment is described in detail in the LTCPU Supplemental Documentation Volume 5 - Precipitation Analysis.
+The identification and evaluation of event based rainfall analysis for the purposes of the combined sewer system performance assessment is described in detail in the Long Term Control Plan Update Supplemental Documentation Volume 5 - Precipitation Analysis.

 For monitoring related to green stormwater infrastructure under this plan, rainfall events will be identified using the nearest rain gage to control locations.
-Procedures for adjusting monitored rainfall event data and comparing to historical records and typical year events will be developed as part of the Comprehensive Monitoring Plan.
+Procedures for identifying monitored rainfall event data and comparing to historical records and typical year events may be modified as required on a case by case basis, or as more information becomes available, and will be in use as part of the Comprehensive Monitoring Plan.